Smooth rigidity for codimension one Anosov flows: Preliminaries

 \subsection{Regularity of invariant foliations}

-Let $\phi^t$ be an Anosov flow.
+Let $\phi^t$ be a codimension Anosov flow.
 The regularity of invariant subbundles is a well-studied in the literature~\cite{HPS, Hass}.
 In particular, the weak stable distribution $E^{0s}$ is $C^\nu$ if there exists a sufficiently large $t$ such that

-where the supremum is taken over all unit vectors $v^s\in E^s(x), v_1^u, v_2^u\in E^u(x)$, $x\in M$.
+where the supremum is taken over all unit vectors $v^s\in E^s(x), v_2^u\in E^u(x), v_1^u\in E^u(\phi^t(x))$, $x\in M$.
 The stable distribution is $C^\nu$ if there exists a sufficiently large $t$ such that

 where the supremum is taken over all unit vectors $v^s\in E^s(x), v^u\in E^u(x)$, $x\in M$.
 Note that the second condition is stronger then the first one.
-We can verify this condition if $\phi^t$ is a codimension one volume preserving Anosov flow.
+We can verify this condition if $\phi^t$ is a codimension one volume preserving Anosov flow on a manifold of dimension $\ge 4$.

 Using volume invariance we have